PD$^3$: A Project Duplication Detection Framework via Adapted Multi-Agent Debate: Introduction

+From a methodological perspective, the third challenge is that \textbf{decomposing candidates can introduce unfair comparisons}.
+If comparison groups are formed by simple partitioning or random sampling, some candidates may receive fewer evaluation opportunities or repeatedly appear in favorable or unfavorable contexts.
+As shown in Figure~\ref{figure-fairness}, we argue that fair decomposition should satisfy two requirements: \textbf{candidate exposure fairness}, where candidates receive balanced evaluation opportunities, and \textbf{comparison context fairness}, where candidates are evaluated with balanced and diverse groups of other candidates, so that no candidate is repeatedly compared with unusually weak, unusually strong, or overly homogeneous neighboring regions.
+Without these guarantees, a candidate may be selected because of its assigned comparison context rather than its globally strong duplication evidence.

+To address these challenges, we propose \textbf{PD$^3$}, a framework for \textbf{P}roject \textbf{D}uplication \textbf{D}etection via adapted multi-agent \textbf{D}ebate.
+Rather than treating retrieval as strict ranking, PD$^3$ adapts MAD to select an evidence-bearing reference set through local expert-agent deliberation.
+To balance global information and context length constraint, PD$^3$ couples local debate with round-robin scheduling: it partitions candidates into blocks and enumerates block combinations as tractable comparison groups.
+Within each group, multiple expert agents independently select relevant references, debate with evidence, and a senior judge makes a group-level decision.
+PD$^3$ then aggregates group decisions by voting.
+We also formalize candidate exposure and comparison-context fairness and propose theoretical prove for comparison unbias of PD$^3$.
+Beyond retrieval, PD$^3$ produces reviewer-facing feedback: a quantitative agent assigns a duplication score, while qualitative agents summarize the main overlaps and highlight semantically similar text segments.

-Building upon PD$^3$, we developed an online platform called \textit{Review Dingdang} to help detect duplicate scientific projects by power system experts.
-During the platform's live test in April 2025, the platform demonstrates significant efficacy, enabling the prevention of approximately 5.73 million USD being invested in duplicate projects.
-Our key contributions include:
+We further deploy PD$^3$ in \textbf{\textit{Review Dingdang}}, an online detection platform for power systems.
+In 2025, the platform reviewed 442 newly proposed projects and prevented 13.44 million USD from being invested in duplicate projects.
+Our key contributions are:

-\begin{itemize}[leftmargin=0.35cm] \item We propose PD$^3$, a project duplication detection framework via adapted multi-agent debate, which is, to the best of our knowledge, the first LLM-based framework for project duplication detection. \item In our framework, we introduce a novel round-robin competition format in MAD-based retrieval method, enabling fairer and more comprehensive candidate evaluation.
-Additionally, we first propose the LLM-based dual feedback design for project duplication detection, integrating both quantitative and qualitative analysis to enhance human collaboration and support. \item Through validation with real-world power project data involving multiple professional domains, PD$^3$ outperforms baseline methods by 7.43\% and 8.00\% in two downstream tasks.
-Based on PD$^3$, we also implement an online platform, \textit{Review Dingdang}, achieving practical impact by preventing millions of USD in redundant investments during live test for new projects. \end{itemize}